ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 …
 ```

 In this example, we have also added a shell "trap" that deactivates the environment when the script exits.
-This makes sure the staged environment is unstaged, i.e. all of its temporary files are removed.
+This makes sure the staged environment is unstaged, including all of its temporary files are removed.

 ### Update an automatically-staged Conda environment